aiven/terraform-provider-aiven/docs/resources/opensearch.md

 - `opensearch` (Boolean) Allow clients to connect to opensearch from the public internet for service nodes that are in a project VPC or another type of private network.
 - `opensearch_dashboards` (Boolean) Allow clients to connect to opensearch_dashboards from the public internet for service nodes that are in a project VPC or another type of private network.
 - `prometheus` (Boolean) Allow clients to connect to prometheus from the public internet for service nodes that are in a project VPC or another type of private network.

+<a id="nestedblock--opensearch_user_config--saml"></a>
+### Nested Schema for `opensearch_user_config.saml`

+Required:

+- `enabled` (Boolean) Enables or disables SAML-based authentication for OpenSearch.
+When enabled, users can authenticate using SAML with an Identity Provider.
+The default value is `true`.
+- `idp_entity_id` (String) The unique identifier for the Identity Provider (IdP) entity that is used for SAML authentication.
+This value is typically provided by the IdP.
+- `idp_metadata_url` (String) The URL of the SAML metadata for the Identity Provider (IdP).
+This is used to configure SAML-based authentication with the IdP.
+- `sp_entity_id` (String) The unique identifier for the Service Provider (SP) entity that is used for SAML authentication.
+This value is typically provided by the SP.

+Optional:

+- `roles_key` (String) Optional.
+Specifies the attribute in the SAML response where role information is stored, if available.
+Role attributes are not required for SAML authentication, but can be included in SAML assertions by most Identity Providers (IdPs) to determine user access levels or permissions.
+- `subject_key` (String) Optional.
+Specifies the attribute in the SAML response where the subject identifier is stored.
+If not configured, the NameID attribute is used by default.